ZenyoSelf/thc-enshift/readme.md

 After having a file structure (login, signup & dashboard), i swapped angular material with PrimeNG, which i have already used in the past.

-They have a great list of components with extansible customization and is easely setupped.
+They have a great list of components with extensible customization and is easily set up.

-I also implemented Tailwind with it, just to have a better DX with layoutting.
+I also implemented Tailwind with it, just to have a better DX with layout.